EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

   One Health data; iv) the selection of the most suitable technical implementation.
 It is meant to be used as a “companion” when planning or developing a dashboard.

-  Status of implementation: the Dashboard Information Centre is available `here. <https://sva-se.github.io/MATRIX-dashboards/>`_
+  The Dashboard Information Centre is available `here. <https://sva-se.github.io/MATRIX-dashboards/>`_ User manual for construction and implementation of One Health dashboards using open source tools (source codes):, https://zenodo.org/record/7398545#.Y43KOMuZOUk

+   A  practical  manual  to  the  use  of  dashboards  in One  Health Surveillance practice, including recommendations for sustainability:, https://zenodo.org/record/7398589#.Y49j7HbMJlZ

 Examples & Lessons learned